Agricultural Products Processing Machine Operator

 Employment turnover is expected to increase as members of the baby boom generation retire over the next few years.

-Salaries vary considerably depending on the type of equipment, the size and nature of the plant and the level of skill required.
+Salaries vary depending on the type of equipment, the size and nature of the plant, the level of skill required, and the location within the province.

 In Alberta, this occupation is part of 1 or more 2016 National Occupational Classification (NOC) groups.
 If there are multiple related NOC groups, select a NOC heading to learn about each one.